 Regional Patterns in Absolute Mobility.
 We begin our local labor market-level analysis by studying regional variation in absolute mobility.
-Figure 9 shows the A-Level Share (Panel A) and our estimate of the Q1 measure (Panel B) in each of the 258 LLMs.
+Figure 10 shows the A-Level Share (Panel A) and our estimate of the Q1 measure (Panel B) in each of the 258 LLMs.
 Red areas correspond to regions with low, and blue areas to regions with high values of the respective statistic.
 For both statistics, state-level clusters are clearly visible.
 Panel (A) shows that the A-Level share is uniformly higher in the local labor markets of states with high average A-Level capacities, such as North Rhine-Westphalia or Hesse.
-Comparing the two panels demonstrates that, unsurprisingly, our measure of absolute mobility is closely linked to the local A-Level share.
+Comparing the two panels demonstrates that, unsurprisingly, our measure of absolute mobility is closely linked to the local A-Level share ($\rho = 0.76$).
 Consequently, we observe lower levels of absolute mobility in regions with low A-Level shares, such as Bavaria.

 Overall, there exists substantial variation in absolute mobility.
-In some regions, less than 15% of children from the bottom quintile of the national income distribution obtain an A-Level degree, whereas in other regions this number exceeds 50%.
-We find that 44% of the variation in the Q1 measure and 57% of the variation in the A-Level share can be attributed to state level differences.
+In some regions, less than 15% of children from the bottom quintile of the national income distribution

-FIGURE 9.
+FIGURE 10.
 A-Level Share and Q1 Measure by Local Labor Market